Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Results

 \subsection{Experiments.}

-{ We present the results of a series of experiments to estimate mobility flows in England, Italy, and New York State.
-In England and Italy, the mobility flows are among 885 and {1551} regions of interest, respectively, consisting of non-overlapping square regions of 25 by 25 km$^2$, which cover the whole of the country.
+We perform a series of experiments to estimate mobility flows in England (UK), Italy (EU), and New York State (US).
+In England and Italy, the mobility flows are among 885 and 1551 regions of interest, respectively, consisting of non-overlapping square regions of 25 by 25 km$^2$, which cover the whole of the country.
 Half of these regions are used to train the models and the other half are used for testing.
-Each region of interest is further subdivided into locations: in England we use Output Areas (OAs) provided by the UK Census, in Italy we use Census Areas (CAs) provided by the Italian census bureau.
-We also consider mobility flows among 5367 Census Tracts (CTs) provided by the United States Census Bureau in New York State extracted from millions of anonymous mobile phone users’ visits to various places and aggregated at the census tract level \cite{kang2020multiscale}. } Supplementary Table 1 summarizes the characteristics of the datasets.
-For details on the definition of the regions of interest, the Output Areas, Census Areas or Census Tracts, the location features and the real flows used to train and validate the models, see Methods.
+Each region of interest is further subdivided into locations: in England we use Output Areas (OAs) provided by the UK Census, in Italy we use Census Areas (CAs) provided by the Italian census.
+We also consider mobility flows among 5367 Census Tracts (CTs) provided by the United States Census Bureau in New York State extracted from millions of anonymous mobile phone users’ visits to various places \cite{kang2020multiscale}.
+Supplementary Table 1 summarizes the characteristics of the datasets.
+For details on the definition of the regions of interest, the locations, their features, and the real flows used to train and validate the models, see Methods.